Chapter 3

 “People are too obsessed with looks,” explains Dmitri.
 “I just play the game sometimes.”

 Mingling questions about their trip with his own observations about Bangkok, Dmitri shows the newcomers the accommodations.
-Beside the work table is a familiar stack of bags and cases to which the Handler adds her own equipment.
+Beside the work table is a stack of bags and cases to which the Handler adds her own equipment.
 After that they walk down one floor to a couple of rooms that had been reserved for them.
 Both are identical except for a tiny balcony in Medic’s room that overlooks the alley where they’d entered.

 Medic is now alone.
 The bag with his belongings by his feet, he sits on the edge of his bed pondering the events of the past few weeks.
 With a deep breath he remembers the feeling of ease and certainty with which they’d travelled.
 Then came the psychic stuff.